FinnB24/bluesky_follower_block/README.md

 ## License

 This project is licensed under the MIT License.
-Feel free to use, modify, and share it!
+(Feel free to use, modify, and share it but just dont claim it as your own.)